-Nevertheless, as the reviewer appointed, the results also show that the “binding scenarios” appear to have been perceived as equally relevant to both the individuating and the binding foundations.
-The reviewer suggests that it might be due to the possibility that the stimuli materials are not distilled enough, and that binding set of scenarios are, to begin with, stories that are mixed with both binding and individuating concerns.
-I suggest that the unexpected findings are not a result of imperfections in the stimuli materials, rather, posteriori, are expected and could be explained by the leading theoretical approaches to morality.
-I now added a Discussion to the Preliminary Study 1 (pp.44-45) in order to provide an explanation for the finding, as briefly I set out below.
+Nevertheless, as the reviewer pointed out, the results similarly show that the “binding scenarios” appear to have been perceived as equally relevant to both the individuating and the binding foundations.
+The reviewer suggests that it might be due to the possibility that the stimuli materials are not distilled enough, and that the binding set of scenarios are, to begin with, stories that incorporate both binding and individuating concerns.
+I suggest that the unexpected findings are not a result of imperfections in the stimuli materials, but are logically expected and could be explained by the leading theoretical approaches to morality.
+I have now added a Discussion to the Preliminary Study 1 (pp.44-45) in order to provide an explanation for the finding, as I briefly set out below.

-A common approach to morality, is that morality, in general, is first and foremost about protecting individuals (Turiel, 1983).
-This approach claims that morality can be reduced to the individualizing foundations and that all moral violations are fundamentally represented, and could be explained, by either justice/fairness moral foundation as Lawrence Kohlberg asserted (Kohlberg, 1971), or by the harm foundation , as suggested by the harm-based approach to morality (Gray, Young, & Waytz, 2012; Schein & Gray, 2015).
-In other words, from this perspective, the binding moral violations are tangled with individualizing concerns, and could be understood and perceived as inherently violating justice or harm violations as well.
-For example, the Mahmoud Abbas's speech at the UN General Assembly accusing Israel of conducting a “war of genocide”, might be perceived as both disgracing for the Israeli nation and personally offensive.
-If so, then it is expected that the individualizing foundations dominance will appear even when examining the effects of binding foundations,
+A common approach to morality is that it, in general, is first and foremost about the protection of individuals (Turiel, 1983).
+This approach claims that morality can be reduced to the individualizing foundations, and that all moral violations are fundamentally represented, and could be explained, by either the justice/fairness moral foundation as Lawrence Kohlberg asserted (Kohlberg, 1971), or by the harm foundation , as suggested by the harm-based approach to morality (Gray et al., 2012; Schein & Gray, 2015).
+In other words, from this perspective, the binding moral violations are entangled with individualizing concerns, and could be understood and perceived as inherently violating justice in addition to harm violations.
+For example, Mahmoud Abbas’s speech at the UN General Assembly accusing Israel of conducting a “war of genocide” might be perceived as both disgracing the Israeli nation and as personally offensive.
+If this is the case, it is henceforth expected that the dominance of the individualizing foundations will appear even when examining the effects of binding foundations.

 From the MFT perspective, it is assumed that liberals prioritize concerns related to the individualizing foundations as being more relevant than conservatives, whereas conservatives endorse all five foundations (Haidt, Graham & Joseph, 2009).
-Moreover, Graham, Haidt & Nosek (2009) points out that participants across the political spectrum agree that individualizing concerns are very relevant to moral judgment.
+Moreover, Graham et al. (2009) point out that participants across the political spectrum agree that individualizing concerns are wholly relevant to moral judgement.
 In other words, it might be that participants from the right, endorsing all of the five foundations, rated the binding scenarios as indicating both binding and individualizing moral concerns.